 "Not good, but Impa and Zelda are in the past so hopefully this little detour won't affect anything."
 Link's leg started to twitch, as if he had too much energy, "I guess I'll stay here for a little while.
 Here, eat the rest.
 Fairies work best when you're fed."
 Revali stiffly accepted the bag and started eating.

-"At least this Link isn't as obnoxiously stiff as the Chosen One."
-Revali thought, eyeing the boy out of the corner of his eye.
+'At least this Link isn't as obnoxiously stiff as the Chosen One.'
+Revali thought, eyeing the boy.
 Link made odd movements, similar to his own nervous ticks when he wanted to fly and couldn't.